TGSAI/mdio-python/README.md

 pip install multidimio
 ```

-For more instructions, please see the [installation instructions][read the docs]
+For more instructions, please see the [installation instructions][install]
 in the documentation.

 # Using MDIO

 Please see the [Command-line Reference][usage] for details.

-For Python API please see the [API Reference] for details.
+For Python API please see the [API Reference][reference] for details.

 # Requirements